ibm-cloud-docs/cloud-object-storage/cos-secure-stored-content.md

 - See [Locking objects](/docs/cloud-object-storage?topic=cloud-object-storage-ol-overview) for more information.
 - See [Versioning objects](/docs/cloud-object-storage?topic=cloud-object-storage-versioning) for more information.

-## Check out the IBM Cloud Tutorials library for additional tutorials for deploying solutions with [Cloud Object Storage](https://cloud.ibm.com/docs?tab=tutorials&page=1&pageSize=20&tags=cloud-object-storage).
+## Check out the IBM Cloud Tutorials library for additional tutorials for deploying solutions with {{site.data.keyword.cos_short}}.
 {: #cos-tutorials}

+- See [Cloud Object Storage](https://cloud.ibm.com/docs?tab=tutorials&page=1&pageSize=20&tags=cloud-object-storage) in the tutorials library for more information.